YanWei123/PointNet-encoder-and-FoldingNet-decoder-add-quantization-change-latent-code-size-from-512-to-1024/README.md

-# PointNet.pytorch and FoldingNet decoder, add quantization, change the latent code size to 1024
+# PointNet.pytorch and FoldingNet decoder, add quantization, change latent code size from 512 to 1024
 This repo is implementation for PointNet(https://arxiv.org/abs/1612.00593) in pytorch.
 The model is in `pointnet.py`.